Robert-W/esri-redux/README.md

 #### Building - Webpack
 Webpack and dojo used to not play nice together, but then I saw [https://github.com/lobsteropteryx/esri-webpack](https://github.com/lobsteropteryx/esri-webpack) which cleverly handled the esri dependencies as externals and built to AMD.
 Now we have Webpack and dojo working together.
 This also uses hot module replacement so you can swap out your components on the fly without reloading the whole page.

+#### Testing - Jest (with Enzyme)
+There are some sample tests under the `__tests__` directory.
+One of them uses react's test renderer to take snapshot's.
+It is just en example of how to set it up but snapshot's can be very useful and I highly recommend [reading more here](https://facebook.github.io/jest/docs/tutorial-react.html#content) about testing components.
+There is also an example using Enzyme to shallow render components.
+Enzyme provides a simple API for manipulating and making assertions on our rendered components.

 See [Resources](#resources)